lucasbarcellos-dh/figma-make-template/Guidelines.md

 - Follow the Cape color palette and design tokens already configured
 - Maintain consistency with existing component styling patterns
 - **Font**: All text should use Figtree font family (defined in Cape globals.css)
+- **NEVER modify global navigation pattern styling**: Core navigation patterns (SidenavPartnerPortal, HeaderPartnerPortal) must be preserved exactly as written
+- **Pattern Style Preservation**: Do not change background colors, borders, or spacing in existing patterns - they use Cape design tokens correctly

 ### 5. Cape Design Principles
 - **Colors**: Use Cape's primary red (#D61F26), success green (#05A34E), and neutral grays